psychemedia/storytelling-notes/and-the-girl-played-on.md

 And the girl glared after him.
 And carefully, very carefully, lifted the violin, wiped it clean, placed it in the case, folded the rich dark cloth over it, closed the lid, and started to walk after him.

-When she got to the market square, the young man was feverishly trying to tell anyone who would listen what he had just seen... and as the girl walked to the centre of the square, their eyes were on her... and as she started to play, they started to listen, and as she started to play faster, they started to move faster, and when the boy pushed through the crowd and grabbed the violin and told the crowd what he had seen they stood stock still.
+When she got to the market square, the young man was feverishly trying to tell anyone who would listen what he had just seen... and as the girl walked to the centre of the square, their eyes were on her... and as she started to play, they started to listen.
+And amongst the boy, scurrying between them, point, pointing as her.
+And as she started to play faster, the boy started to move faster.
+And when the boy finally pushed through the crowd and grabbed the violin and told them, as a crowd, what he had seen, they stood stock still.
 And started to boo, and to shout, and...

 "Yes", he said, "yes, she did those things..."

-And they let him know what they thought;
+And they let him know what they thought of that;

-"Gerroff"...
+"Boo..."...
+Gerroff... "...
 "Let her play..."
 And the boy knew whose side they were on.

-The girl smiled at him.
-Through the crowd, she saw a tall, dark man in a long green coat.
-He smiled at her, then looked directly at the young hunter.
-[Click] And with that, the boy was gone, and the violin fell to the floor.
+And the girl smiled at him.

+And as she looked to the crowd, she saw a tall, dark man, in a long green coat.
+And he smiled at her.
+And looked to his hand `[being raised]`.
+And she smiled.
+And the tall dark mark, with the long green coat, and the strange furry boots: [click]

+And with that, the boy was gone, and the violin fell to the floor.
 The girl bent down to pick it up, and with it, before it rolled away, the last trace of the boy: a tiny scroll, looking for all the world like a tiny skull.
 And she affixed to the end of the violin.

 And once again, she started to play.
-And as she did so, the man in the green coat smiled one last time, and walked away.
+And as she did so, the man in the green coat smiled one last time, tipped a nod to the girl, and walked away.
 His work was done.

 As for the girl?
 She looked at the crowd, with fire in her eyes, and the dancing started again...

 And for all I know — as far as I know — she is playing on still...

-And that is the end of that.
+And that is the end of the tale.